swcarpentry/good-enough-practices-in-scientific-computing/index.md

 > ### What's a "Project"?
 >
-> Similar to the process of deciding when a chunk of code needs to be moved into its own function,
+> Like deciding when a chunk of code should be made a function,
-> dividing your research into distinct projects is something of a personal choice,
+> the ultimate goal of dividing research into distinct projects is
-> and one with the ultimate goal of helping you, and others, best understand your work.
+> to help you and others best understand your work.
-> Many researchers create a separate "project" for each manuscript that they write,
+> Some researchers create a separate project for each manuscript they are working on,
-> for example,
-> while others will group all research on a common theme, data set, or algorithm
+> while others group all research on a common theme, data set, or algorithm into a single project.
-> into a single project.
+>
-> As a first rule of thumb, you might divide your work into projects
-> based on the overlap in data and code files.
+> As a rule of thumb, divide work into projects based on the overlap in data and code files.
-> If two conceptually distinct research efforts share no data or code files in common,
+> If two research efforts share no data or code,
-> they're almost certainly separate projects.
+> they will probably be easiest to manage independently.
-> If they share more than half of their data and code files,
+> If they share more than half of their data and code,
-> they are probably best managed practically as a single project.
+> they are probably best managed together.
-> Anything in between depends on your view as to what is easiest and most transparent.
+> Anything in between can be decided based on the set of people you're collaborating with.

 The `src` directory often contains two conceptually distinct types of files that should be distinguished either by clear file names or by additional subdirectories.